amaanq/nvim-config/README.md

 If for whatever reason you used my LazyVim fork, well you should use this now.
 Highlights via screenshots are below.

+Major credit goes to [@folke](https://github.com/folke) as my config is heavily inspired by his.

 ![image](https://user-images.githubusercontent.com/29718261/218633577-99753269-7c96-4920-8cf7-83c566de09d8.png)

 ## Snapshot of my Tree-Sitter dev workflow